JPTGamesAndApps/ShresthaFiles/README.md

 Microsoft telemetry and App Center APIs in the app may collect information about the app crashes and usage for diagnostics and analytical purposes.
 A log file is generated to store logs such as errors, warnings, and other information.
 However, the file is not tranmitted outside the users device.
 Users can send the log for diagnostic purposes.

 ### Frequently Asked Questions (FAQs)
+#### Keyboard Accelerators (Shortcuts) does not appear to work.
+What can I do?
+Sometimes the keyboard accelerators does not work as expected.
+This is currently a known bug that will be fixed in the future.
+If the accelerator is not working, click at the empty space in one of the two panes once and the shortcuts should work.
+If it still does not work, please let the developer know.

 #### I ran the app, but the drives do not show up, and clicking libraries load empty folders only.
 What's wrong?
 Make sure that the Windows 10 File Access permission is granted for Shrestha Files.
 You can either go to